Beverly Kenney: Recordings

 Between 1956 and 1960, Kenney recorded three albums for Royal Roost and three for Decca.
 Her first release, Beverly Kenney Sings for Johnny Smith (1956), was recorded when she was 24 and backed by a quartet led by jazz guitarist Johnny Smith.
 She then began a residency at Birdland accompanied by the Lester Young Quintet.
-Her TV exposure consisted of one appearance on The Steve Allen Show on May 18, 1958, performing a song she wrote, "I Hate Rock 'n' Roll" and one appearance on Playboy's Penthouse, where Kenney coaxed host Hugh Hefner into joining her to sing "Makin' Whoopee".
+Her television exposure consisted of one appearance on The Steve Allen Show on May 18, 1958, performing a song she wrote, "I Hate Rock 'n' Roll" and one appearance on Playboy's Penthouse, where Kenney coaxed host Hugh Hefner into joining her to sing "Makin' Whoopee".

 Steve Allen wrote liner notes for her album Beverly Kenney Sings for Playboys (Decca, 1958) in which he commented, "A word to playboys: I would not recommend this album as Music to Make the Romantic Approach By.
-You're apt to get more interested in Beverly than the girl you're trying to impress."
+You're apt to get more interested in Beverly than the girl you're trying to impress".

-In a review of her 1959 album Born to be Blue, editor Allan Gilbert, Jr. said of Kenney "...she has the ability to gently, huskily slur, warp and mould her phrasing to achieve rare individuality" and that she "could be tomorrow's big name."
+In a review of her 1959 album Born to be Blue, editor Allan Gilbert Jr. said of Kenney "...she has the ability to gently, huskily slur, warp and mould her phrasing to achieve rare individuality" and that she "could be tomorrow's big name".

 Death and legacy

-Kenney attempted suicide twice and succeeded the third time ingesting a combination of alcohol and Seconal on April 12, 1960, in a one room apartment in the University Residence Hotel located at 45 East 11th Street in Greenwich Village, Manhattan, New York.
-Her father, Charles J. Kenney had dinner with her two nights earlier and said "everything seemed fine".
+Kenney attempted suicide twice and succeeded the third time ingesting a combination of alcohol and Seconal on April 12, 1960, in a one-room apartment in the University Residence Hotel located at 45 East 11th Street in Greenwich Village, Manhattan, New York.
+Her father, Charles J. Kenney, had dinner with her two nights earlier and said "everything seemed fine".

 She remains a cult figure in Japan, where all of her albums have been reissued on CD and have remained in print on a relatively steady basis.
 SSJ Records in Japan released three collections of previously unreleased material: Snuggled on Your Shoulder (2006), Lonely and Blue (2007), and What Is There to Say?
 (2009).
 This first in the series, Snuggled on Your Shoulder, was reissued by Cellar Door Records in 2010; it features the SSJ Records release in its entirety plus bonus tracks from a discovered radio show.
 One track from Snuggled on Your Shoulder, "Tea for Two", was released on the Vintage music compilation, This is Vintage Now (2011).

 Kenney's vintage 1957 recording of "It's a Most Unusual Day" from her album Beverly Kenney Sings For Playboys is the background song in a late 2021 Lincoln automobile television commercial.